biowilli/issue-reporter/README.md

 - Upload files (screenshots)

 **Security Best Practices:**
+- **⚠️ IMPORTANT: Never store GitLab/GitHub tokens in your frontend code.** For production applications, implement a backend proxy API that securely stores credentials on the server and forwards requests to the issue tracker.
+This prevents exposing sensitive tokens to users.
 - Use **Project Access Tokens** instead of Personal Access Tokens
 - Store tokens in environment variables (`.env.local`), never commit them
 - Use the minimum required scopes